szilard/benchm-ml/README.md

 as a baseline (but they can scale better and some of them can deal with very sparse features).

-By scalability we mean here that the algos are able to complete (in decent time) for the given data sizes with the main contraint being RAM (a given algo/implementation will crash if running out of memory).
+By scalability we mean here that the algos are able to complete (in decent time) for the given data sizes with the main constraint being RAM (a given algo/implementation will crash if running out of memory).
 Some of the algos/implementations can work in a distributed setting, although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the focus of this current study.
 (Also, some of the algos perform relatively poorly speedwise in the multi-node setting, where